Amirhossein Dadashzadeh

 -

-Co-STAR: Collaborative Curriculum Self-Training with Adaptive Regularization for Source-Free Video Domain AdaptationarXiv preprint arXiv:2504.11669, 2025 -
+Co-STAR: Collaborative Curriculum Self-Training with Adaptive Regularization for Source-Free Video Domain AdaptationIEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2026 -

 Trajectory-guided Motion Perception for Facial Expression Quality Assessment in Neurological DisordersIn IEEE International Conference on Automatic Face and Gesture Recognition (FG), 2025Accepted -